 Through her work with Equality Now, Katie is currently aiding in educational outreach efforts around the issue of Female Genital Mutilation (FGM).
 Her play, Her Story, Uncut, is inspired by the real lives of teen girls impacted by the practice in Africa, UK, US and Asia, and will be performed in NYC, DC, LA and Africa this year for lawmakers, community leaders and students.

 Katie facilitates workshops and lectures on political theater and the need for creative outlets for youth activism, along with rape culture, healthy sexuality and the universal benefit of feminism and artistic feminist spaces.
-She has presented her work as part of Tedx, Talks@Google, The Harlem Book Fair, ReGender Summit (GA), Art and Conversation at The Hammer Museum (LA), It's Never Okay: A Summit to Stop Sexual Violence and Harassment (Toronto, Canada), FRESH TALK at The National Museum of Women in the Arts (DC); and at high schools and colleges throughout the US.
+She has presented her work as part of Tedx, Talks@Google, The Brooklyn Conference, The Harlem Book Fair, ReGender Summit (GA), Art and Conversation at The Hammer Museum (LA), It's Never Okay: A Summit to Stop Sexual Violence and Harassment (Toronto, Canada), FRESH TALK at The National Museum of Women in the Arts (DC); and at high schools and colleges throughout the US.